Your expert guide to what to do in Campeche

 Walk the Baluartes (Ramparts)

-There are six sections of baluartes left around the city and while you can’t walk around the whole town up high, it’s a great experience to walk around these walls that formed part of the Spanish defensive systems against pirate attack.
+There are six sections of baluartes left around the city and while you can’t walk around the whole town up high, it’s a great experience to walk around these walls that formed part of the Spanish defensive systems against pirate attacks.

-See if you can visit all the Baluartes: San Pedro, San Juan, Santa Rosa, San Carlos, Nuestra Señora de la Soledad, San Francisco and the entrances at the Puerta de Mar Puerta de la Tierra.
-I don’t think you can climb all of them but I have ascended a Puerta de la Tierra, San Francisco and Baluarte de Nuestra Señora de la Soledad.
+See if you can visit all the Baluartes: San Pedro, San Juan, Santa Rosa, San Carlos, Nuestra Señora de la Soledad, San Francisco and the entrances at the Puerta de Mar Puerta de Tierra.
+They aren’t all open but I have definitely climbed up via Puerta de TierraSan Francisco and Baluarte de Nuestra Señora de la Soledad.

 The views from the ramparts are really quite lovely.
 We particularly enjoyed seeing ruins of houses from above, where the front walls were beautifully maintained but there was nothing behind.
-The kids had a great time pirating up on the walls and everyone enjoyed ringing the two bells we found up there.

-Museums In Campeche
+Museums in Campeche

 maya jade mask against a dark background. mask is made of pieces of green jade

-This small museum on the plaza principal can be visited as either part of a guided tour (only in Spanish) or alone.
+This small museum on the Plaza Principal can be visited as either part of a guided tour (only in Spanish) or alone.
 If you visit alone you don’t get to experience the boat simulator (which is kind of fun for kids).
 There isn’t much else that you miss out on if you go alone, particularly if you don’t speak Spanish.
+The displays are interesting and are based around the lives of early Campeche.
+The room with a model of a galleon is well worth spending some time in, see if you can find the models of men having a poo!

-Casa No 6
+Centro Cultural Casa No 6

 If you want to see how the rich lived in pre-revolution Campeche, this is the place to visit.
 It’s a small museum and worth sticking your head in.